 Tapping on the object bubble will open the object’s information card.
 See Object Information Cards.

-The grey gauge (as displayed) indicates that no GNSS device is connected.
-The green gauge indicates an accuracy of 0.1 meters (0.3 feet) or less, while the yellow gauge indicates an accuracy of 1.0 meter (3.3 feet) or less.
-An accuracy of greater than 1.0 meter is represented by the red gauge.
+The grey circle indicator, as displayed above, indicates that no GNSS device is connected.
+The indicator turns green when accuracy of 0.1 meters (0.3 feet) or less is achieved, while the yellow gauge indicates an accuracy of 1.0 meter (3.3 feet) or less.
+An accuracy of greater than 1.0 meter is represented by the red indicator which .

 By pressing this button, you will enter the main menu screen.
 See Main Menu.

 By pressing this button, you will enter the aerial map view.
-See Aerial Map.
+See Map View.